 Let’s review the path for gas migration after primary cementing or through cement:

 - Through the cement Matrix

 - Transition Period during setting – Reason to use a cement slurry for gas migration control

 - Through the Cement-Formation interface

 - Cement Slurry fluid loss

-Most of the gas migration paths are related to cement slurry properties, and that is the focus for most people, but let me just mention one thing here before I continue; and why not let’s call it the THIRD truth: Just because a gas migration control additive is used does not mean the slurry is able to control gas.
+Most of the gas migration paths are related to cement slurry properties, and that is the focus for most people.
+Let me mention one thing here before I continue; and why not let’s call it the THIRD truth: Just because we use a gas migration control additive, it does not mean that the slurry can control gas.

 The other two paths for gas migration are related to the mud and cement placement.
 Some people, even cementing engineers, do not pay enough attention to this and it is perhaps the most important element.
 This is the FOURTH truth: Pay attention to cement placement and channelling prevention (including rheology, rates, compatibility, friction pressure – for cementers; and rheology, API fluid loss – for mud engineers).